qlineai2025/qline/PRESENTATION_SCRIPT.md

-# CuePilot AI: Presentation Script
+# Q_: Presentation Script

 ---

 ## Slide 1: Title Slide

-**Image:** App Logo (CuePilot AI)
+**Image:** App Logo (Q_)
-**Title:** CuePilot AI: Your Intelligent Presentation Co-Pilot **Subtitle:** Effortless Control, Flawless Delivery.
+**Title:** Q_: Your Intelligent Presentation Co-Pilot **Subtitle:** Effortless Control, Flawless Delivery.

 **(Presenter):** Hello everyone, and thank you for joining.
 Today, we're going to talk about a common challenge for anyone who speaks in public: staying on script, managing slides, and engaging an audience, all at the same time.
 We've created a tool that doesn't just help you read a script, but acts as an intelligent co-pilot for your entire presentation.
-This is CuePilot AI.
+This is Q_.

 ---